logo

 About Skin Cancer

 Over five million new cases of basal and squamous cell skin cancers are diagnosed every year, but the good news is that early detection and high-quality care can lead to better outcomes.
-At Shore Point Radiation Oncology Center in Lakewood, New Jersey, experienced oncologists Michael Marchese, MD, Hemangini Shah, DO, FACRO, and their team treat skin cancer with leading-edge technology and personalized patient care.
+At Shore Point Radiation Oncology Center in Lakewood, New Jersey, experienced oncologists Michael Marchese, MD, FACRO, Hemangini Shah, DO, FACRO, and their team treat skin cancer with leading-edge technology and personalized patient care.
 To learn more about the available treatments for skin cancer and schedule your consultation, call the office today or book your appointment online.

 Skin Cancer Q&A